TheEt1234/minetest-virt/README.md

 # Faq

 Q: Why can't you just use the arch iso
 A: the arch linux iso does not have `console=ttyS0` in their kernel command line

+Q: How does it work
+A: It uses named pipes (the .in/.out files) to communicate with qemu, it launches qemu with `io.popen` and kills it by seeing the pid in the pid file, does this answer your question

+Q: Why have rxi's json thingy when you can just use minetest's
+A: minetest's is weeird, when i try to do `minetest.write_json({a=5})` it returns `{"a":5.0}` when it should be `{"a":5}` and yes it matters for qemu